Generalized convergence of solutions for nonlinear Hamilton-Jacobi equations with state-constraint: Introduction

-Finally, let us remark that in the PDE context, a vast amount of works have been done on the well-posedness of H-J equations and fully nonlinear elliptic equations with state-constraint, particularly for the discounted setting.
-The problem for convex first-order setting was studied firstly in \cite{S1,S2} using optimal control.
-The general first-order problem including the nonconvex case was studied in \cite{C-DL}.
-A rate of convergence on nested domain setting was given in \cite{KTT}.
-We refer to \cite{Bardi1997, Barles1994}, the recent book \cite{tran_hamilton-jacobi_2021}, and the references therein for more classical properties of first-order state-constraint problems.
-For the second-order state-constraint problems we refer to \cite{lasry_nonlinear_1989} (see also \cite{barles_large_2010,BKT2022, YuTu2021large}).
+Finally, let us remark that in the context of PDEs, extensive work has been done on the well-posedness of H-J equations and fully nonlinear elliptic equations with state constraints, particularly for the discounted setting.
+The problem for the convex first-order setting was initially studied in \cite{S1, S2} using optimal control techniques.
+The general first-order problem, including the nonconvex case, was addressed in \cite{C-DL}.
+For more classical properties of first-order state-constraint problems, we refer to \cite{Bardi1997, Barles1994, tran_hamilton-jacobi_2021}, and the references therein.
+For second-order state-constraint problems, we refer to \cite{YuTu2021large, lasry_nonlinear_1989}.
+Additionally, a similar investigation into the regularity of the ergodic constant for some second-order PDEs has been conducted in \cite{barles_large_2010, BKT2022}.

+We conclude with a brief overview of some related boundary value problems, though this list is not exhaustive.
+For discounted problems, periodic, state-constraint, Dirichlet, and Neumann type boundary conditions are considered in \cite{IMT1, IMT2}.
+Fully nonlinear settings for Dirichlet and Neumann type boundary conditions are addressed in \cite{barles_fully_1993, barles_fully_1991, ishii_viscosity_1990, lions_neumann_1985, patrizi_neumann_2008}.
+Related oblique derivative boundary value problems are studied in \cite{dupuis_oblique_1990, ishii_fully_1991, lions_linear_1986, CRMATH_2002__334_8_661_0}.
+Asymptotic behaviors of solutions to various boundary conditions (besides the state-constraint mentioned above) are considered in \cite{barles_large_2012, barles_pde_2012, giga_singular_2014, ishii_long-time_2011}.
+Some aspects of weak KAM theory for Neumann type boundary conditions are considered in \cite{ishii_weak_2011, serea_viscosity_2007}.